isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The standard-libray functions that apply to ranges of elements all have (or could have) bounds-safe overloads that take `span`.
+The standard-library functions that apply to ranges of elements all have (or could have) bounds-safe overloads that take `span`.
 Standard types such as `vector` can be modified to perform bounds-checks under the bounds profile (in a compatible way, such as by adding contracts), or used with `at()`.

 Ideally, the in-bounds guarantee should be statically enforced.